fethalen/phylopypruner/README.md

 ## Cite

-Manuscript is currently in preparation.
+Our manuscript is still in preparation, it will be posted here once a preprint of the article is available.

 © [Kocot Lab](https://www.kocotlab.com/) 2018